rapidashorg/errwrap/README.md

 This struct is used to define an error.
 A single error will have a error code, error code in string, formatted error message, and error category.
 There is a single functions to define an error, which is `errors.NewError()`:

-- `func NewError(code int, codeString string, message string, category ErrorCategory) *ErrorDefinition`
+- `func NewError(code int, codeString string, category ErrorCategory) *ErrorDefinition`
     - This will create a new error definition.
     - Difference between `code` and `codeString` is how it's used.
 In our case, `code` is used to construct user error message as the numerical error code is anonymized form of error, and `codeString` is used by the developer for metrics tags, to give meaningful error message in metrics dashboard instead of using numeric error code.